doveraudio/laravelmce/README.md

 add to config/app.php

     'Jleach\Laravelmce\LaravelmceServiceProvider',
-run in the 'command line interface'
+run in the command line

     php artisan asset:publish

-then add this line to your head section in your html page.
+then add this line to your head section in your blade.php view.

     {{ HTML::script('packages/jleach/laravelmce/js/tinymce/tinymce.min.js') }}